 Once the tree has been filled in, you can use it to flip your problems into solutions.
 Another way to go through this process is to use a "Problems to Solutions table".

 Problem tree available here. (shortly in all languages)

 Problem and Solutions table available here. (shortly in all languages)

 Expected results/change, objectives, actions, outputs and indicators are central elements of an action plan and agreeing on all of them is a crucial part of the action planning process.

 URBACT has developed a useful tool for ULGs to check their own progress with the Local Action Plan.
 Once a draft framework for the action plan is in place, it can be useful to check the content and ongoing production process.
 It will help to add useful elements to your plan, and think about any gaps.

 Other capacity-building actions

-URBACT has organised two Summer Universities for local stakeholders involved in URBACT Local Support Groups, in Dublin, August 2013 and Krakow, August 2011.
+URBACT has organised three Summer Universities for local stakeholders involved in URBACT Local Groups, in Krakow, August 2011, Dublin, August 2013 and Rotterdam, August 2016.
 These were dedicated to partner cities of ongoing networks, and conceived as a unique learning experience, combining training, practical exercises on virtual city case and all kinds of networking activities.